Ikomia-dev/IkomiaApi/doc/source/index_plugin.rst

 Finally, the minimal file structure of a plugin could be:

-    - my-plugin-name (folder)
+    - my_plugin_name (folder)

         - __init__.py
-        - my-plugin-name.py: implementation of the main plugin interface.
+        - my_plugin_name.py: implementation of the main plugin interface.
-        - my-plugin-name_process.py: implementation of the algorithm, its parameters and its factory.
+        - my_plugin_name_process.py: implementation of the algorithm, its parameters and its factory.
-        - my-plugin-name_widget.py: implementation of the widget and its factory.
+        - my_plugin_name_widget.py: implementation of the widget and its factory.

 Getting started